On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Error Performance Analysis in the Presence of ISI

-\textbf{Phase 1:} According to \eqref{XikPNCbargashti}, the transceiver $\msT_i$ uses the decoded message of the other transceiver in the $(k-1)$-th super time slot ($\hat{B}_{\bar{i},k-1}^{\msT_i}$) and the number of its own released molecules in the $(k-2)$-th super time slot ($X_{i,k-2}$) to determine the number of released molecules in the $k$-th super time slot. $X_{1,k-2}$ and $X_{2,k-2}$, themselves, depend on the previous decoded messages and hence, they may contain error.
-We consider the error effect in $(k-1)$-th super time slot and neglect the error effect in $X_{1,k-2}$ and $X_{2,k-2}$ to obtain an approximate value for the error probability of the first communication phase (however, in Section \ref{Simulation}, we simulate this system and obtain the error probability considering the effect of error in $X_i^{k-2}$).
+Here, the error probability of the second phase is the same as that of the SNC given in \eqref{eq_PeRihatISI}, with the difference that $\mP(B_{\msR,k-1}=0)$ must be computed separately from \eqref{eqpBR}, since the error probabilities of the first phase are not equal for two schemes.
+Thus, we only analyze the error probability of the first phase.
+According to \eqref{XikPNCbargashti}, the transceiver $\msT_i$ uses the decoded message of the other transceiver in the $(k-1)$-th super time slot ($\hat{B}_{\bar{i},k-1}^{\msT_i}$) and the number of its own released molecules in the $(k-2)$-th super time slot ($X_{i,k-2}$) to determine the number of released molecules in the $k$-th super time slot. $X_{1,k-2}$ and $X_{2,k-2}$, themselves, depend on the previous decoded messages and hence, they may contain error.
+We consider the error effect in $(k-1)$-th super time slot and neglect the error effect in prior super times slots to obtain an approximate value for the error probability of the first communication phase (however, in Section \ref{Simulation}, we simulate this system and obtain the error probability considering the effect of error in $X_{i,k-2}$).
 With this assumption, the error probability of phase 1 in the $k$-th super time slot is obtained as

-The first term in the summation of \eqref{eq_peRPNCISI} is the joint decoding probability at the transceivers, which is independent of the current messages ($b_{1,k},b_{2,k}$) and can be derived as a function of the error probabilities in the $(k-1)$-th super time slot as
+The first term in the summation of \eqref{eq_peRPNCISI} is the joint decoding probability at the transceivers, which is independent of the current messages ($b_1,b_2$) and can be derived as a function of the error probabilities in the $(k-1)$-th super time slot as

 Now, considering the independent decoding at the transceivers, as well as the independent channels from the relay to the transceivers, we obtain